Agro-town: Structure

 The population of agro-towns are commonly very poor; most workers do not own the land and are employed seasonally as wage labour.
 This also explains why these populations are often very fluctuant, with a large immigration during harvest and a significant emigration during the low season or in case of crises.
 The concentration of the land in the hands of a small elite of often absentee landlords commonly leads to tensions within the towns, leading in the 20th century to a prevalence of the communist vote in many agro-towns in Mediterranean Europe.

-Large landlords are typically absent and leave the management of their estates to agents who seldom lives in the town but rather in large and prosperous farmhouses in the countryside (known as masia).
+Large landlords are typically absent and leave the management of their estates to agents who seldom live in the town but rather in large and prosperous farmhouses in the countryside (known as masia).
 On the other hand, landless wage labourers often travel large distances to reach the location of their employer.
 Despite the relative abundance of labour, the surrounding exploitations tend to concentrate in non-labour-intensive cultures due to the supervision issue that arises with large labour forces.
 Consequently latifundia tend to specialize in capital-intensive cash crops, which often require the edification of large specialized buildings such as windmills or oil presses.